Angelo Ndrecka

-Angelo Ndrecka (born 24 September 2001) is an Albanian footballer who plays as a left-back for Italian club Ternana.
+Angelo Ndrecka (born 24 September 2001) is a professional footballer who plays as a left-back for club Cittadella.
+Born in Italy, he represents Albania internationally.

 Club career

-Ndrecka made his professional debut for Chievo in a 4-0 Serie A loss to SPAL on 4 May 2019.
+Ndrecka made his professional debut for Chievo in a 4–0 Serie A loss to SPAL on 4 May 2019.

 On 17 July 2019, Ndrecka signed with a deal with Lazio.
 He was assigned to their Under-19 squad.

 On 31 August 2021 he joined Teramo on loan.

 On 13 July 2022 he joined Pro Patria on permanent basis.

 On 18 July 2024, Ndrecka signed with Virtus Entella.

 International career

 Ndrecka was born in Italy to Albanian parents from Kavajë.
 Ndrecka represented the Albania U19s in a friendly in November 2018.